rh-messaging/activemq-artemis-operator/docs/getting-started/quick-start.md

 One important note about operators in general is that to get the operator installed requires cluster-admin level privileges.
-Once installed, a regular user should be able to install ActiveMQ Artemis via the provided custom resource.
+Once installed, a regular user should be able to install Apache ActiveMQ Artemis via the provided custom resource.

 ## General environment requirements